prashanthr05/sample-docker-conda-cpp-project/README.md

 ## Hello World Cpp with Docker and Conda

-A template repository for Docker and Conda based C++ Projects.
+A template repository for Docker and Conda based C++ Projects with a DevSecOps mindset.

 ### Building the docker image